Why Mykonos Still Deserves a Detour in 2026

 Real Budget for a Palace Stay in Mykonos

-Rates vary hugely by season.
+Rates vary considerably by season.
 The same suite at Mileo costs 650 € in May, 1 200 € in July, 900 € in September.
-Hotels apply minimum stays in August (3 to 5 nights), some require half-board.
+Hotels apply minimum stays in August (3 to 5 nights), some impose half-board.
 Private beaches charge for sunbeds (30-50 € per day for two), beach clubs like Nammos add minimum spends (100-150 € per person).
-Taxis from the airport charge fixed rates (40-60 € depending on destination), but renting a car remains essential to explore the island (public buses exist but poorly serve isolated beaches).
+Taxis from the airport charge fixed rates (40-60 € depending on destination), but renting a car remains essential to explore the island (public buses exist but serve remote beaches poorly).

-To cut costs without sacrificing luxury, prioritise May or October (rates 30-40% lower), book restaurants ahead to avoid last-minute surcharges, rent a car right at the airport (cheaper than multiple taxis), and alternate top tables with local tavernas (Kiki's, Fokos Taverna).
-Set-back hotels like Koukoumi or Alissachni post rates 10-15% lower than Psarou, without quality compromise ✨
+To cut the bill without sacrificing luxury, prioritise May or October (rates 30-40% lower), book restaurants ahead to avoid last-minute surcharges, rent a car right at the airport (cheaper than multiple taxis), and alternate top tables with local tavernas (Kiki's, Fokos Taverna).
+Set-back hotels like Koukoumi or Alissachni post rates 10-15% lower than Psarou, without compromising quality ✨

 Experiences Not to Miss (Beyond the Hotels)